 Many physicians also prefer the use of an ultrasound.
 Sometimes, the ultrasound will be conducted through the patient’s rectum.
 This provides a clearer overview of the prostate gland.
 It also helps the doctor determine the specific problem contributing to the symptoms that the patient is complaining about.

 There are cases where the stones are detected through turp too.
 This procedure is most often conducted as a treatment for another condition.

 When diagnosed with prostate stones, a patient needs to consider the available treatments and medications available.
 Early treatment can help to reduce the risk of complications that have been associated with prostatic stones.

 Initial treatment will often include the use of antibiotics.
 This is to help clear any bacteria that might be contributing to an infection in the patient’s prostate gland.
 When no bacterial infection is detected, however, antibiotics may not be used as a treatment option.

 When antibiotics are used, the patient will usually take a daily dose of medicine for up to 10 weeks.
 The minimum period during which antibiotics are prescribed for prostate stones that are linked to a bacterial infection will usually be around eight weeks.

-The two primary treatment methods that are generally provided to men with prostate stones include:
+The two primary treatment methods that are generally provided include:

 - Transurethral resection of the prostate